sami-rahm/neuralnetwork-unfinished/README.md

 # neuralnetwork-unfinished
-in case i dont see you
+Good morning, oh and in case I don't see ya, good afternoon, good evening, and good night!
+(i probably wont finish this)